lionrajkumar/update_memuid/README.md

 # Update Member UniqueId
-Update member uniqueID in Safesport-Absorb from MyHq
+Update member uniqueID in Safesport-Absorb from MemRegPortal